foomprep/toolla/README.md

 # toolla

-`toola` is a high level stateful wrapper for LLMs.
+`toola` is a high level stateful tool wrapper for LLMs.
 It contains a `Chat` class that keeps a history of the chat and also enables automatic tool use by defining python functions.
 It currently supports all GPT and Claude models with vision capabilities as well as models through [Together AI](https://www.together.ai/).
 List of supported models can be found at [models](https://github.com/joorjeh/toolla/blob/master/src/toolla/models.py).

 The package aims to be as general as possible with respect to tool use.
 Instead of including a suite of tools it allows the user to define their own tools using documented function definitions.
 As a design choice, the package does not include streaming.
 It assumes the end user will be using it in an interpreter/notebook environment.